harness-community/terraform-aws-harness-ccm/README.md

 # Terraform AWS Harness CCM

-Terraform to configure the CCM module for AWS on Harness.
+Terraform to configure your AWS account for use with Harness CCM.

-Can be used as an example or a module.
+Can be used as a module or a starting point for your own automation.

 ## Authentication